 Why prenatal yoga is more than gentle stretching

-Your body is doing something incredible right now.
-It is creating a new life – bones, organs, a beating heart.
+Your body is doing incredible things right now.
+He builds a new life - bones, organs, a beating heart.
 And you?
 Should you just lie down and wait?
 Not with us.

-Prenatal yoga gives you tools that will support you through every phase of your pregnancy: Strength, when your back becomes heavy.
-Calm, when your thoughts are racing.
-Trust, when the birth is approaching.
+Prenatal yoga gives you tools to carry you through every phase of your pregnancy: Powerif your back gets heavy.
+Quietwhen your thoughts are racing.
+Trustas the birth approaches.

-This guide shows you what is beneficial in each trimester – with concrete exercises that you can implement immediately.
-No esoteric fluff, but evidence-based practice for women who want to actively experience their pregnancy.
+This guide shows you what makes sense in which trimester - with concrete exercises that you can implement immediately.
+Not esoteric wishy-washy, but evidence-based practice for women who want to actively go through their pregnancy.

-The first weeks often feel unreal.
-Externally, not much changes, internally everything is in upheaval.
-Nausea, fatigue, and emotional roller coasters are normal companions.
+The first few weeks often feel unreal.
+Little changes externally, but internally everything is changing.
+Nausea, fatigue and emotional rollercoasters are normal companions.

 What your body needs now

-In the first trimester, it’s not about performance.
-It’s about building a conscious connection to your changing body.
-Your hormone system is completely adjusting – relaxin loosens your ligaments, progesterone makes you tired.
+The first trimester is not about performance.
+It's about one conscious connection to build on your changing body.
+Your hormonal system changes completely - relaxin loosens your ligaments, progesterone makes you tired.
 Respect that.

 3 exercises for the first trimester